fiinix/fiinix.github.io/colophon.md

 All the pages are given semantic meaning with <abbr title="HyperText Markup Language" class="small-caps">HTML5</abbr> and the aesthetics are controlled by <abbr title="Cascading Style Sheets" class="small-caps">CSS</abbr>.

-Images are only loaded once you scroll to them with the help of [Lazy Load][lazy] by Mika Tuupola.
+Images are only loaded once you scroll to them with the help of [LazyLoad][lazy] by Andrea "verlok" Verlicchi.

 [maidstone]: https://goo.gl/maps/MkPCyQk4H9A2
 [cyreal]: http://www.cyreal.org